Recovery Score Calculator

 What affects recovery the most?

-Sleep is the #1 recovery factor — growth hormone is released during deep sleep.
+Sleep is one of the most important modifiable recovery factors — growth hormone is released during deep sleep.
 Other major factors: nutrition (protein timing, hydration), stress levels, training intensity of previous sessions, and age.

 How long does muscle recovery take?

-Small muscle groups (arms, calves) recover in 24–48 hours.
-Large muscle groups (legs, back) need 48–72 hours.
-High-intensity or eccentric training can extend recovery to 96+ hours.
+As a rule of thumb, small muscle groups (arms, calves) recover in 24-48 hours, large muscle groups (legs, back) need 48-72 hours, and high-intensity or eccentric training can extend recovery to 96+ hours.
+These ranges are heuristic, not from a single trial.
 Recovery is individual and improves with training age.

 Does active recovery help?

 This was an estimate based on your inputs.
-For precise, continuous tracking from real data:
+For precise, continuous tracking from real wearable data:

 Try MyBodyAI — Free Forever → Learn how it works →